-Legal Nurse Consultant analyze and evaluates facts and testimony in order to render informed opinions related to nursing and other healthcare outcomes, as well as the nature and cause of injuries.
+Legal Nurse Consultants analyze and evaluate facts and testimony to render informed opinions on nursing and other healthcare outcomes and the nature and cause of injuries.
 A Legal Nurse Consultant is a licensed RN who performs a critical analysis of clinically related issues within the legal arena.
-Acting as consultants, they wear many hats, including analysts, collaborators, strategists, researchers and educators.
+Acting as consultants, they wear many hats, including analysts, collaborators, strategists, researchers, and educators.

-Their in-depth knowledge of nursing, medicine and the overall healthcare system means their contributions are utilized in all types of medical legal cases across the entire healthcare spectrum.
+Their in-depth knowledge of nursing, medicine, and the healthcare system means their contributions are used in medical legal cases across the healthcare spectrum.
 This makes them uniquely qualified and valuable members of both the legal team and the actual patient care team.

 Legal Nurse Consultant: Job Description

 What Does a Legal Nurse Consultant Do?

 Legal Nurse Consultants work with attorneys on nursing malpractice or other healthcare-related legal cases.
 They are responsible for evaluating, analyzing, and delivering opinions on the case and identifying, organizing, and analyzing medical records.
 In addition, they serve as aides to licensed attorneys, bridging the gap between law and the world of nursing and healthcare.
 They are dedicated and persistent and willing to spend a tremendous amount of time and energy on various legal/medical cases.
 They study the elements of nursing and medical malpractice and other areas of healthcare claims, such as workers’ compensation, product liability, and countless other medical/legal issues.